 If you are one of the many people that will most likely be opting for a local destination on your next vacation (like 70% of HomeExchange members say they will), there are innumerable beautiful destinations to explore across the United States.
-Once travel restrictions are lifted and we can begin traveling again, many people will most likely look for those less crowded, less "touristy", local destinations.
 With thousands of home exchanges in the US, it's not hard to find your next vacation just a drive away from home in a lesser-known destination with plenty of space for the family to relax and stay entertained.

 Traveling with HomeExchange is a great way to safely travel with family and friends this summer.
 Take the worry out of planning with our flexible last-minute pandemic cancelation policy and just focus on enjoying your vacation.
 You also have the benefit of enjoying your own private space, with a kitchen and yard of your own, and no busy communal spaces like in a hotel or resort.
 Browse house swaps in your dream US destinations, or check out our recommendations below for lesser-known places for your next vacation.

 Paso Robles has it all: it’s a fun spot for a girls’ trip with wineries and olive groves, a romantic getaway option full of history, a lake and picnic spots, or a vacation with kids with a family water park.
 There are dozens of wine tasting tours to choose from and you can tour vineyards and wineries, trying the zinfandel, cabernet sauvignon, and Rhône-style wines the region is known for.
 When you’ve had your fill of vino, an olive oil tasting will round off a memorable (and delicious) vacation.